 - d.
-The required number of temperature sensors shall be dependent on the mass concrete placement size, location and boundary conditions.
-Most mass concrete placements will utilize four pairs (eight total) of temperature sensors placed in accordance with Article SP-150577.03, B, 5, e, 1.
+Required number of temperature sensors shall be dependent on the mass concrete placement size, location and boundary conditions.
+Most mass concrete placements will utilize four pairs (eight total) of temperature sensors placed in accordance with Article DS-15077.03, B, 5, a.
 Mass concrete elements with large volume, potential for water inundation, or other circumstances identified by the Engineer shall merit the placement of additional sensor pairs.
-The contractor shall be required to apply and maintain thermal control measures in a uniform and consistent manner across the entirety of the concrete element, such that surfaces and locations without temperature sensors, to the TC Engineer's and Engineer's satisfaction. - e.
-Temperature sensors (one pair at each location) shall be installed in accordance with the following: - 1) Standard Sensor Locations. - Center of mass of the placement. - Midpoint of the side surface or top surface which is the shortest distance from the center of mass (2 inch to 4 inch cover). - Midpoint of the side surface or top surface with is the second-shortest distance from the center of mass (2 inch to 4 inch cover). - Ambient air temperature.
-Ambient air temperature sensors shall be located at the project site, in a fully shaded location in the vicinity of the mass concrete placement, away from artificial sources of heat.

-2) Conditional Sensor Locations.

-- For mass concrete placements exceeding 400 cubic yards volume, provide one additional pair of temperature sensors per each 400 cubic yard interval of concrete placed.
-The location of the sensor pair(s) shall be recommended in the TCP by the TC Engineer, subject to the Engineer's approval. - For mass concrete placements for which post-cooling is utilized, provide two additional pairs of temperature sensors for monitoring the temperature of the cooling water.
+Contractor shall apply and maintain thermal control measures in a uniform and consistent manner across the entirety of the concrete element, such that surfaces and locations with temperature sensors, to the TC Engineer's and Engineer's satisfaction. - e.
+Temperature sensors (one pair at each location) shall be installed in accordance with the following: - 1) Standard Sensor Locations. - Center of mass of the placement - Midpoint of the side surface or top surface which is the shortest distance from the center of mass (2 inch to 4 inch cover) - Midpoint of the side surface or top surface with is the second-shortest distance from the center of mass (2 inch to 4 inch cover) - Ambient air temperature.
+Ambient air temperature sensors shall be located at the project site, in a fully shaded location near the mass concrete placement, away from artificial sources of heat. - 2) Conditional Sensor Locations. - For mass concrete placements exceeding 400 cubic yards volume, provide one additional pair of temperature sensors per each 400 cubic yard interval of concrete placed.
+The location of the sensor pair(s) shall be recommended in the TCP by the TC Engineer, subject to the Engineer's approval. - For Tier 2 mass concrete placements within the limits of a meandered stream, as identified by the DNR, provide two additional pairs of temperature sensors for monitoring potential effects of water inundation.
+One pair of sensors shall be placed on the side surface which is the shortest distance from the center of mass, and one pair of sensors shall be placed on the side surface from the center of mass.
+The sensor pairs shall be centered horizontally within the side surface and shall be positioned vertically 12 inches from the bottom of the concrete placement (2 inch to 4 inch cover). - For mass concrete placements for which post-cooling is utilized, provide two additional pairs of temperature sensors for monitoring the temperature of the cooling water.
 One pair of sensors shall be placed to monitor water temperature at the inlet of the cooling pipe system, and one pair of sensors shall be placed to monitor water temperature at the outlet of the cooling pipe system.